LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

   at the page level, facilitating efficient filter evaluation and optimization.
 - **Default Activation:** By default, column indexes are enabled to ensure optimal query performance.
-- **Granularity Insights:** While column indexes provide page-level statistics, similar statistics are also available at the rowgroup level.
-Typically, a rowgroup is approximately 128MB, contrasting with pages usually around 1MB.
+- **Granularity Insights:** While column indexes provide page-level statistics, similar statistics are also available at the row group level.
+Typically, a row group is approximately 128MB, contrasting with pages usually around 1MB.
 - **Customization Options:** Both rowgroup and page sizes are configurable, offering flexibility to tailor data organization.
 For further details, see [Parquet Configuration Options](#parquet-configuration-options).